Article

 Just remember, even if you pick the perfect channels with the right audiences targeted, success will be elusive without putting the fundamentals first.

-Simple and Focused Wins
+Simple and focused wins

 Believe it or not, creating detailed program flows filled with a plethora of marketing vehicles are easier than clearly defining your main message.
 It’s because making something razor-sharp simple is much harder than making something sprawling and complex.